NMGRL/pychron/docs/user_guide/setup/install_pc.rst

 Setup Github Account
 ----------------------
-    1. Got to github.com and create an account `link <https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line>`_
+    1. Go to github.com and create an account
-    2. Setup a Personal Access Token
+    2. Setup a `Personal Access Token <https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line>`_
         a.
 Sign in to your account
         b.
 Go to your Settings ``github.com/settings/profile``
         c.
 Go to "Developer settings" ``github.com/settings/apps``